 Forget driving yourself in Uganda.
 The Four Tops had a hit in 60’s – Only the Strong survive – that applies to self-driving in Uganda.
 You want to rent a vehicle in Uganda and drive yourself across this country…my advice – forget it – Uganda has the second-highest accident rate in Africa.

 Yes, Uganda has International Traffic Laws; the problem is that not everyone follows them.
 If you do have an accident, then you have all the cultural issues enter in and what you should do under such circumstances.

 Driving for many is a joy, a pleasure, in Uganda for the visitors it can be a nightmare, there are just too many local variants.

 There are many reasons why a self-drive safari borders on insanity in Uganda, though more and more are advertising rentals for vehicles.
 Leave the driving to a tour company with experience such as ourselves.

-There have been incidents where people have been robbed after being drugged in a bar where they were attempting to enjoy the Nightlife of Kampala.
-Again these are isolated incidents.
+There have been incidents where people have been robbed after being drugged.
+It takes place in bars or hotels.; these are isolated incidents.

 Kampala Nightlife – Safety – Security

-Tourist in Uganda who are on Safari and not traveling on their own are quite safe.
-Since tour companies such as ourselves do everything within in our power based on experience to keep Safari participants safe.
+Tourists in Uganda who are on Safari and not traveling on their own are quite safe since tour companies such as ourselves do everything within our power based on experience to keep Safari participants safe.

-A safari tour of Uganda is your best and safest way to enjoy Uganda and we at Kabiza Wilderness Safaris specialize in safe safaris.
+A safari tour of Uganda is your best and safest way to enjoy Uganda.
+We at Kabiza Wilderness Safaris specialize in reliable, Hakuna Matata – Worry-Free safaris.

-Safaris in Uganda have proven to be a safe and sane experience for travelers to the Pearl of Africa.
+Safaris in Uganda with a tour operator have proven to be a safe and sane experience for travelers to the Pearl of Africa.